gbdev/pandocs/content/Reducing_Power_Consumption.md

 If your program doesn\'t use sound at all (or during some periods) then write 00h to register FF26 to save 16% or more on GB power consumption.
 Sound can be turned back on by writing 80h to the same register, all sound registers must be then re-initialized.
-When the gameboy is turned on, sound is enabled by default, and must be turned off manually when not used.
+When the Game Boy is turned on, sound is enabled by default, and must be turned off manually when not used.